mixmesh/mixmesh/doc/rest/suggestions.md

   </tr>
 </table>

-Excluded filter fileds are excluded from the response.
+Omitted filter request fields are excluded from response.

 Typical use: